i-yulia-s/python-project-49/README.md

 - Calculations: calculate the result of suggested expression
 - Greatest Common Divisor: find GCD of suggested numbers
 - Progression: find the number omitted from arithmetic progression
-- Primes' : guess if suggested number is a prime
+- Primes: guess if suggested number is a prime

 ### Commands